Marvin-Brouwer/FluentSerializer/src/FluentSerializer.Xml.DependencyInjection.NetCoreDefault/Readme.md

 You can call this registration multiple times with different assemblies for additional profiles.
 Alternatively there are overloads that accept a `System.Reflection.Assembly` variable.

-There are multiple overloads, for changing configuration the lambda approach is recomended:
+There are multiple overloads, for changing configuration the lambda approach is recommended:
 ```cs
 serviceCollection.AddFluentXmlSerializer<TAssemblyMarker>(static configuration =>
 {